All Episodes

 People can't be happy because they're afraid to leave their homes.

-But don't worry, the city council.
+But don't worry, the city council, they hire private security.

-People scared to death there.
+People are scared to death there.

 Took a brief hiatus because of the wildfires.

-Man slashed the police car tires, left a handwritten note, F the police, F Trump, vote Jesus.
+Man slashed the police car tires, left a handwritten note, F the police.

-Sounds really Jesus like.
+Sounds really Jesus-like.

-I will I will line up jail buses to arrest the rioters.
+That Senator Casey Murdoch, Oklahoma state senator, Arizona GOP sheriff candidate, I will line up jail buses to arrest the rioters.

 Probably win on that platform.

-You have uh one of the Steelers players wears the name of a slain police officer on his helmet.
+You have one of the Steelers players wears the name of a slain police officer on his helmet.

-Uh these are scary times for people.
+These are scary times for people.

 Because they can't protect the city.